-To a large extent, success in business is all about your ability to handle the fear of failure.
-The more you take the initiative and take action, the more likely it is that you will succeed – although you will encounter failure along the way.
+Success in marketing is all about taking action.
+The more you take the initiative and experiment, the more likely it is that you will succeed, although you may encounter failure along the way.

 I have been involved in sales and marketing for over 30 years.

 During this time, I have witnessed great successes and great failures.

 The successful clients that I have worked with know that failure is a feedback mechanism.

 “That approach didn’t work out.
 Let’s try another way of doing this,” they respond.

 If you are an digital marketer, you will know about failure.
 High bounce rates, poor responses to campaigns, SEO results which keep on changing, the list is endless.

 Some things work, some things don’t (or at least, not initially).
 The important thing is to keep learning.

 If you are a full time marketer, you will know that testing different approaches is a good idea.